 You work hard to provide for yourself and your family.
 The last thing you need is for unwanted and inappropriate attention to complicate your efforts.
 Sadly, workplace sexual harassment is all too common in West Virginia, and it can leave victims feeling embarrassed, intimidated, and trapped.
 Sound familiar?
 If so, you've come to the right firm for assistance.

-At Bailess Law Firm, our empathetic and highly skilled employment lawyers help workers hold employers and others accountable for unlawful, sexually degrading behavior.
+At Bailess Law Firm, our empathetic and highly skilled Charleston, WV sexual harassment lawyers help workers hold employers and others accountable for unlawful, sexually degrading behavior.
 Here's what you need to know.

 Recognizing Sexual Harassment in the Workplace